eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 ##Introduction

-The main purpose of this document is to give a detailed description about Eclipse-Color-Theme.
+The main purpose of this document is to give a detailed description about Eclipse Color Theme.
 We intend to illustrate the purpose, the features and the goals of the project, and what we can do with it.
-This document is directed to both the developers and users of Eclipse-Color-Theme.
+This document is directed to both the developers and users of Eclipse Color Theme.

 ##Purpose

-The Eclipse-Color-Theme was developed with the purpose of make possible to import and switch color themes conveniently without side effects.
+Eclipse Color Theme was developed with the purpose of making it possible to import and switch color themes conveniently and without side effects.

-##Requirements elicitation
+##Requirements Elicitation

-Since <<all Eclipse Color Theme users are developers>> the development procces can be called "Nothing Formal" The main requirments of the project are create new mapping to add support for an editor, create new themes and fixing bugs.
+Since <<most, if not all, Eclipse Color Theme users are developers>> the development procces can be called "Nothing Formal".
+The main requirements of the project are to create new mapping to add support for an editor, create new themes, and fixing bugs.
-The ideal setup to build up new mapping would be to perform the following steps:
+The ideal setup to build new mapping would be to perform the following steps:

 1. Go to the syntax coloring preferences page of the editor, e.g. C/C++->Editor->Syntax Coloring;
 2. Look at the colour theme keys of any theme (See the ColorThemeKeys class for all available keys) and configure the syntax colouring manually using the colours defined there;